nrwl/nx/docs/generated/packages/eslint-plugin-nx/documents/enforce-module-boundaries.md

 ## Usage

-You can use `enforce-module-boundaries` rule by adding it to your ESLint rules configuration:
+You can use the `enforce-module-boundaries` rule by adding it to your ESLint rules configuration:

 ```jsonc
 {